View Details Explore Now →

 Practice Insight: Mini Case Study

 The Smith Family Foundation experienced a ransomware attack in 2025 that compromised sensitive donor information.
-They had a robust cyber liability policy in place, which covered the costs of data recovery, notification to affected parties, legal fees, and reputational repair.
-Without this coverage, the foundation would have faced significant financial losses and potential legal liabilities.
+They had a robust cyber liability policy in place, which covered the costs of data recovery, notification to affected parties, Legal Fees, and reputational repair.
+Without this coverage, the foundation would have faced significant financial Losses and potential legal liabilities.

 Future Outlook 2026-2030